-The current range for the federal funds rate target is between 1/2 and 3/4 percent.
-The median participant envisions the federal funds rate to be 1.4 percent by the end of 2017, 2.1 percent by the end of 2018 and 2.9 percent by the end of 2019.
-This path is consistent with three increases in each of the next three years.
+The current range for the federal funds rate target is between 3/4 and 1 percent.
+The median participant envisions the federal funds rate to be 1.4 percent by the end of 2017, 2.1 percent by the end of 2018 and 3.0 percent by the end of 2019.
+This path is consistent with two additional increases for the remainder of the year and three increases in each of the following two years.
 Compared with previous tightening cycles, this is a far more gradual path.
 Moreover, the median FOMC participant expects the federal funds rate to settle over the longer run at 3.0 percent.
 The projections for the longer-run normal federal funds rate have declined from 4.25 percent in January 2012 when the first projection was made.

 1 In 1977, Congress amended the Federal Reserve Act, directing the Board of Governors of the Federal Reserve System and the Federal Open Market Committee to "maintain long run growth of the monetary and credit aggregates commensurate with the economy's long run potential to increase production, so as to promote effectively the goals of maximum employment, stable prices and moderate long-term interest rates."

 2 The FOMC is made up of the seven members of the Board of Governors; the president of the Federal Reserve Bank of New York; and presidents of four other regional Federal Reserve Banks who vote.